darrenbatchelor/WPF-Blackjack/README.md

 # WPF-Blackjack
-A Blackjack game in a WPF application
+A Blackjack game hosted in a WPF application